frankiegillis/frankiegillis.github.io/_posts/2026-01-30-metrics_topologies.md

 So, if $x \in B_{d'}(x_0, \epsilon / c_2)$, then $x \in B_d(x_0, \epsilon)$.
 It follows that $B_{d'}(x_0, \epsilon / c_2) \subseteq B_d(x_0, \epsilon) \subseteq U$.
 Since $x_0$ was arbitrary, we conclude that $U$ is also open with respect to $d'$.
 Since this situation is symmetric in the metrics $d$ and $d'$, the claim follows. $\blacksquare$

+We might ask about the converse of Theorem 2.
+It is false.

+**Counterexample.** Consider $\mathbb{Z}$ with $d_1$ the discrete metric, and $d_2$ the euclidean metric inherited from $\mathbb{R}$.
+Both of these metrics induce the same topology, namely the discrete topology, however they are certainly not equivalent metrics in analytic sense: $d_1$ is bounded by $1$, and $d_2$ is unbounded.

-It is natural to think about the converse of **Theorem 2.** It turns out to be false in general, and this will become a theme when making the jump from metric to topological spaces: many ideas from analysis gain a certain 'fuzziness' when brought over to topology.
-Limits of seqeunces are a classic example.
+This becomes a theme when making the jump from metric to topological spaces: many ideas from analysis gain a certain 'fuzziness' when brought over to topology, and we have to choose definitions that aren't quite equivalent.
+We will say that two metrics are equivalent if they induce the same collection of open sets, which is a weaker notion that the analytic defintion.
+Another classic example of this fuzziness is limits of sequences in topological spaces.

-** **